Genetics of aggression: Mouse studies

 Mice are often used as a model for human genetic behavior since mice and humans have homologous genes coding for homologous proteins that are used for similar functions at some biological levels.
 Mice aggression studies have led to some interesting insight in human aggression.
 Using reverse genetics, the DNA of genes for the receptors of many neurotransmitters have been cloned and sequenced, and the role of neurotransmitters in rodent aggression has been investigated using pharmacological manipulations.
 Serotonin has been identified in the offensive attack by male mice against intruder male mice.
 Mutants were made by manipulating a receptor for serotonin by deleting a gene for the serotonin receptor.
 These mutant male mice with the knockout alleles exhibited normal behavior in everyday activities such as eating and exploration, but when prompted, attacked intruders with twice the intensity of normal male mice.
 In offense aggression in mice, males with the same or similar genotypes were more likely to fight than males that encountered males of other genotypes.
 Another interesting finding in mice dealt with mice reared alone.
 These mice showed a strong tendency to attack other male mice upon their first exposure to the other animals.
 The mice reared alone were not taught to be more aggressive; they simply exhibited the behavior.
 This implicates the natural tendency related to biological aggression in mice since the mice reared alone lacked a parent to model aggressive behavior.

+Oxidative stress arises as a result of excess production of reactive oxygen species in relation to defense mechanisms, including the action of antioxidants such as superoxide dismutase 1 (SOD1).
+Knockout of the Sod1 gene was experimentally introduced in male mice leading to impaired antioxidant defense.
+These mice were designated (Sod1-/-).
+The Sod1-/- male mice proved to be more aggressive than both heterozygous knockout males (Sod1+/-) that were 50% deficient in SOD1, and wild-type males (Sod1+/+).^{[14]} The basis for the association of oxidative stress with increased aggression has not yet been determined.

+Further evidence supporting the genetic basis of aggression in mice comes from knockout studies targeting serotonin pathways.
+In particular, mice lacking the Tph2 gene, which is critical for brain specific serotonin synthesis, exhibited significantly elevated aggression in resident intruder tests, with up to seven times more attacks compared to wild type mice.
+These mice also showed reduced anxiety like behaviors in standard behavioral assays such as the elevated plus maze and novelty suppressed feeding test.
+This results provides strong evidence that central serotonin deficiency directly contributes to aggressive behavior.